uva-cs/dsa2/pa/pa1/index.md

 This homework builds upon the material taught in lecture on slides 86-89 of the graphs slide set.
 You will need to be familiar with that material -- both through the slide set and the video recordings -- in order to proceed with this homework.

+### Changelog

+- Feb 3: added an Execution section at the bottom

 ### Example

 <img src='example.webp' style='float:right;padding-left:20px;padding-right:20px;width:33vw'>